Haibu-Project/.github/profile/README.md

 # About Haibu 🐝🍯

 ## 🚀 Product Overview
-Haibu is a decentralized social media platform built on the Celestia network, designed to provide a secure, transparent, and community-driven alternative to traditional social networks.
-Unlike centralized platforms that control content and decisions, Haibu operates with a DAO-like governance model, where users collectively make decisions about the platform's evolution.
+Haibu is a decentralized social network, a place where people can share their thoughts, ideas, and experiences through posts, comments, and interactions.
+Built on the Celestia network, Haibu provides a secure, transparent, and community-driven alternative to traditional platforms.
+Unlike centralized networks that control content and decisions, Haibu operates with a DAO-like governance model, allowing users to collectively shape the platform’s future.

 Our mission is to redefine social networking by giving users control over their data, interactions, and governance.
 Our vision is to create a social ecosystem where engagement is rewarded, community-driven moderation ensures fairness, and decentralization guarantees freedom of expression without reliance on a central authority.